-2 Apology 39.7; taken from Carson, D. A. (1991).
+3 Apology 39.7; taken from Carson, D. A. (1991).
 The Gospel according to John.
 Leicester, England; Grand Rapids, MI: Inter-Varsity Press; W.B.
 Eerdmans.

-C. He says that what He commands, He makes possible (chs 14-15).
-We've just seen His command in 13:34-35, a command so important He repeats three times.
+C. Jesus says that what He commands, He makes possible (chs 14-15).
+We've just considered His command in 13:34-35, a command so important He repeats three times.
 Love one another.
 Love one another.
 Love one another, as I have loved you.
-And that command does what any divine command does to sinners.
-It brings us to our knees.
+That command does what any divine command does to sinners.
 It exposes our inability.
 I can't love others like He has loved me.
-The standard is too high.
+That standard is too high.

 So what's the solution?
-It's grace.
-For because of God's grace, what He commands, He makes possible.
+It's grace, for what He commands, He makes possible.

 And how does He do it?
-In John 14-15 Jesus informs His followers that divine help is on the way, and it's specifically intended to help them, to help us, fulfill this impossible command to love one another.
-Where does this help come from?
+In John 14-15 Jesus informs His followers that divine help is on the way, and it's specifically intended to help them, to help us, fulfill this impossible command to love one another as He has loved us.